alexlungu28/software-project/docs/agendas/agenda_client_week_4.md

 # Any other business
 *If anybody has something that should be discussed but came up with that after the agenda was finalized.*

-# Questions for the TA/Client
+# Questions for the Client

 - Is there an optimal way to handle database models that we want to have composite keys?
 - Do you have suggestions for mocking libraries, will Mockery be able to do exactly what we need?